Defining A Fogbow – The Rainbow’s Less Glamorous Cousin

 Fogbows Are All About Diffraction

-The formation of a fogbow is also impossible to take place without the occurrence of a process known as diffraction.
+The formation of a fogbow is also impossible without the occurrence of a process known as diffraction.

 Diffraction is defined as the bending of light as it travels around or through an object.
 The diffraction of light as it passes through a raindrop is responsible for the breaking up of light into its spectral colors.
 We view these diffracted colors whenever observing a rainbow or fogbow.